 Using Your Tomahawks

-These light weight but robust tools are perfect for backwoods work; survival, woodcraft and hunting and are a great addition to bug out bags and survival kits as well as a useful piece of ‘go-to’ kit for all manner of outdoor activities.
-Their light weight, far lighter than an axe or hatchet makes them a much better weapon than axes or hatchets of a similar size, they are not so heavy at the head and can therefore be used faster and a powerful swing takes next to no time to recover from unlike with an axe which, because of its head heavy balance are easy to over swing and the momentum the heavy head carries makes it difficult to recover from in time to strike or parry again.
-While there is clearly a combat rationale for tomahawks their utility as a backwoods tool or in filling a similar role as a fire axe for breaching doors, windows and other obstacles can’t be underestimated and they are for this reason classed as rescue equipment by the US military.
+These lightweight but robust tools are perfect for backwoods work; survival, woodcraft and hunting and are a great addition to a bug out bags and survival kits as well as a useful piece of ‘go-to’ kit for all manner of outdoor activities.
+Their lightweight, far lighter than an ax or hatchet makes them a much better weapon than axes or hatchets of a similar size, they are not so heavy at the head and can, therefore, be used faster and a powerful swing takes next to no time to recover from unlike with an ax which, because of its head heavy balance are easy to overswing and the momentum the heavy head carries makes it difficult to recover from in time to strike or parry again.
+While there is clearly a combat rationale for tomahawks their utility as a backwoods tool or in filling a similar role as a fire ax for breaching doors, windows and other obstacles can’t be underestimated and they are for this reason classed as rescue equipment by the US military.

 Don’t Do This At Home

-From a backwoods and survival perspective a tomahawk can be used for most of the tasks a hatchet would be used for, they are smaller than full sized axes generally featuring a cutting edge of no more than four inches and a handle of no more than two feet.
-This does mean they are not really tools for felling large trees and the narrow blade means that they aren’t as useful for splitting wood as an axe wood be.
+From a backwoods and survival perspective, a tomahawk can be used for most of the tasks a hatchet would be used for, they are smaller than full-sized axes generally featuring a cutting edge of no more than four inches and a handle of no more than two feet.
+This does mean they are not really tools for felling large trees and the narrow blade means that they aren’t as useful for splitting wood as an ax would be.
 They excel at light chopping duties and combat.

 Any of the traditional wooden handled tomahawks here would excel in this role and I can highly recommend any of them.
 CRKT have sometimes disappointed me with their knives as they are tempered too soft, but whether or not their heat treat is the same for all products or for some other reason the hardness of the tomahawk just seems perfect; not so brittle it will chip and soft enough that it can easily be sharpened after a hard day in the wood’s.